rykerwilliams/clevelandrocs.net/_posts/2025-10-27-Thrash-Bash-4.md

 {% include figure.liquid loading="eager" path="assets/img/thrash4/swedish.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

-Round 1 vs LoTP Shane 0-2
+Round 1 vs LoTP Shane 0-2 triple S erhnamgeddon?

 Game 1 I played a tangle kelp on his Serra but it wasn’t enough.
 He used balance to kill my one creature and discard 3 of his own cards but had library so he was ok.
 Game 2 sided in my power and cast control magic on his Serra but got beat by erhnamgeddon.
 Did not see that coming at all.
 GGs Shane, a really cool guy.

-Round 2 vs Haden 0-2
+Round 2 vs Haden 0-2 Black White

 Game 1 he dropped too many lions and white knights and su chi and serras.
 I cloned a su chi and he disenchanted it.
 Game 2 I sided in all my power and was able to clone a Serra but he eventually played Armageddon with one lion in play and beat me down with the lion.
 Hello from St Louis.

-Round 3 vs Kevin B 1-2
+Round 3 vs Kevin B 1-2 Candleflare

 I knew Kevin's entire list because I loaned him the cards.
 It didn't matter.
 His candleflare insanity was too overwhelming for my limited number of counterspells and too much creature interaction for a nearly creatureless deck.

 I won game 1 with a factory chipping in while he tried to assemble a lethal candle flare fireball.
 Luckily he missed an orb flip on that factory.
 Lost game 2 to a balance into a pair of fireballs and some factory damage.
 Lost game 3 when he played his entire hand turn one to timetwister and then was able to chip in with atog and land 3 mana flares on a single turn to fireball me for the win

-Round 4 vs (Thrash Bash 3 Champion) Eric W 2-1
+Round 4 vs (Thrash Bash 3 Champion) Eric W 2-1 Enchantress Tax Edge (so cool)

 Game 1 he used balance to balance us out and killed me with tax edge.
 I stole his Serra but had to sac her to the diamond valley
 Game 2 he landed a wood elemental with an audience but I was able to unsummon it immediately and win using his own land's edge and boomeranging my own land to my hand for the final 2 damage.